danger

 2. Determine that no further action is required and close the case.

-4. The Auditor's Office may also initiate an investigation into possible violations on its own initiative, without receiving a complaint.
+3. The Auditor’s Office may also initiate an investigation into possible violations on its own initiative, without receiving a complaint as outlined above in Subsection (B)(2).

 1. The written decision will identify whether a violation of Code Chapter 2.12 occurred and the basis for the decision.

-2. If the Auditor's Office finds that a violation of Code Chapter 2.12 occurred, the written decision will state whether the Auditor's Office is issuing a civil penalty.
-In lieu of or in conjunction with finding a violation and imposing a civil penalty, the Auditor's Office may issue a written letter of reprimand, a warning, or an explanation, and may suggest training.
+2. If the Auditor’s Office finds that a violation of Code Chapter 2.12 occurred, the written decision will state whether the Auditor’s Office is issuing a civil penalty or other administrative sanction.
+In lieu of or in conjunction with finding a violation and imposing a civil penalty, the Auditor’s Office may issue a written letter of reprimand, a warning, or an explanation, and may suggest training.

-6. To protect the integrity of the investigatory process, complaints and information related to complaints, initial reviews, and investigations are confidential and will not be disclosed until the written decision is issued or the case is otherwise closed, except as may be needed to conduct the investigation or as ordered by the District Attorney or a court of law.
+5. To protect the integrity of the investigatory process, complaints and information related to complaints, initial reviews, and investigations are confidential and will not be disclosed until the written decision is issued, or the case is otherwise closed, except as may be needed to conduct the investigation or unless ordered to disclose it under the law.

-7. The Auditor's Office will provide notice of the outcome of any initial review or investigation to the individual or entity investigated and to those individuals that request the information.
+6. The Auditor’s Office will provide notice of the outcome of any initial review or investigation, including a notice of dismissal, warning, or notices of violation(s) to the individual or entity investigated and to those individuals that request the information.

 The Auditor’s Office may choose to treat repeated, similar actions occurring during the same time period, which would otherwise be considered distinct violations, as aggravating circumstances under a single violation.